 The first leg is played at the home of the Bundesliga side and the second leg is played at the home of the Bundesliga 2 side.
 The winner over two legs claims Bundesliga status in the season that follows.

 In the case of a tie at the end of the two legs, the away goals rule is used to determine the victor, meaning that goals scored on the road count double.
 Should that not be enough to separate the teams, there will then be two 15-minute periods of extra-time and penalties if needs be.
 The away goals rule will no longer be used as of the 2021/22 season.

 The play-off was re-introduced to the Bundesliga in 2008/09.
 It had previously been used between 1981 (the introduction of a single-division Bundesliga 2) and 1991 (the integration of East German clubs following reunification).

 When does the relegation play-off take place?

-The two legs are played following the final Matchday of the season, which in 2018/19 falls on Saturday, 18 May for the Bundesliga and the following day for Bundesliga 2.
+The two legs are played following the final Matchday of the season, which in 2018/19 fell on Saturday, 18 May for the Bundesliga and the following day for Bundesliga 2.
 The first leg at the home of the Bundesliga club (VfB Stuttgart) was held on Thursday, 23 May, while the return fixture was hosted by the Bundesliga 2 side (Union Berlin) on Monday, 27 May.

 Watch: Highlights of the most dramatic relegation play-off to date